takahamich/productively_webapp/docs/srs/srs.md

 **Main Technologies**
 React for client side and front-end development.
 Node.js for server side.
-Firebase or SQLite for our database.|
+Firebase, SQLite, or MongoDB for our database.|